Board of Directors

 LinkedIn: https://www.linkedin.com/in/sharonlecuyer

-Victoria E. Díaz, VP Equity, Diversity and Sustainability
+Victoria E. Díaz, VP Equity, Diversity, Inclusion and Sustainability

-Victoria E. Díaz joins the CES-NCC Board for the first time in 2022-2023 as VP Equity, Diversity and Sustainability.
+Victoria E. Díaz joins the CES-NCC Board for the first time in 2022-2023 as VP Equity, Diversity, Inclusion and Sustainability.
 She has contributed to past CES national activities as a volunteer and was a judge in the 2022 Student Evaluation Case Competition.

 Victoria is a founding partner of DPM Research (www.dpmresearch.ca), a consulting firm specialized in applied research, program evaluation and policy analysis.Collaborating with federal, provincial and other organizations, in Canada and overseas, Victoria has experience leading multi-year evaluations, producing labour market analyses and researching socio-economic issues in a variety of fields.
 Her experience spans a broad range of topics, including post-secondary education, health, science and technology, infrastructure, immigration, labour markets and equity, diversity and inclusion.